TimonSchneider01/ccl1/diary.md

 14.01.2025:

 Want to add:
-- Jumping (Done) still needs some tweaking
+- Jumping (Done) still needs some tweaking                                    Done
-- Removing Enemys that got hit by a bullet / maybe add a health bar fixed this by replacing them with corpses
+- Removing Enemys that got hit by a bullet / maybe add a health bar fixed this by replacing them with corpses                              Done
-- Enemies should only be hit by a bullet once! fixed this by removing the bullets that connect with enemies
+- Enemies should only be hit by a bullet once!
+WiP
 - Enemies attacking the player!
-(Done) needs some tweaking
+Done - needs some tweaking
-- different enemy types:
+- different enemy types:                                                      WiP
    - one patroulling
    - one standing guard
    - maybe add a detection box when emenies spot can you